 Before an application can be deployed to a managed database service, it has to be developed.
 Unlike MongoDB, Amazon DocumentDB has no downloadable option, and the cheapest instance starts at $200/month.
 Applications can’t be developed locally against genuine MongoDB because of the database compatibility issues discussed here.
 This means developers face much more friction and higher costs to developing applications on DocumentDB.

 MongoDB Atlas, the fully managed MongoDB service, comes with a free tier that is perfect for development - free forever and available across all three major cloud providers.

 DocumentDB lacks integration to real-time event notifications, code execution, or analytics facilities.
-MongoDB Atlas integrates with all of these via MongoDB Stitch, our serverless application platform.
-Atlas and Stitch provides database triggers to act on real time data changes, which in turn invoke lightweight serverless functions.
+MongoDB Atlas integrates with all of these via MongoDB Realm, our serverless application platform.
+Atlas and Realm provides database triggers to act on real time data changes, which in turn invoke lightweight serverless functions.
 Within those functions, developers can integrate directly with third-party services, or use the AWS SDK to leverage the full capabilities of the AWS platform.

 MongoDB Atlas customers get access to advanced tooling that improves developer productivity, and provides analysts with the simplest way to extract value from their MongoDB data.
 With its licensing and use of the native MongoDB API, none of this tooling is available to users of DocumentDB.
 As a result, customers will need to either develop their own tools, or rely on expensive and feature limited third party options.